Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 }

-On press, buttonTask takes the semaphore from the buttonInterrupt ISR and stops all polling.
-On release, it either clears the storage or sets the saveTag flag depending on how long the button has been down for.
+On a button press, buttonTask takes the semaphore from the buttonInterrupt ISR and stops all polling.
+On release, it either sets the saveTag flag or clears the storage depending on how long the button has been down.

 void buttonTask(void* arg) {